 Configure Citrix Gateway

-- Remove Citrix Gateway traffic policies configured for proxy.
-This is required for Secure Web to work correctly.
+- Remove Citrix Gateway traffic policies configured for proxy and is required for Secure Web to work correctly.
 The following figure shows an example of the policy rules to remove.

 Configure Secure Web policies:

 - Set the Preferred VPN mode policy to Full VPN tunnel.

 - Set the Permit VPN mode switching policy to Off.

 Configure the PAC file URL or proxy server policy.
 Secure Web supports HTTP and HTTPS in addition to default and non-default ports.
 For HTTPS, the root certificate authority must be installed on the device if the certificate is self-signed or untrusted.

 Be sure to test the URL or proxy server address in a web browser before configuring the policy.

 If you configure a PAC file or proxy server, do not configure PAC in system proxy settings for Wi-Fi.